Envelopes and refinements in categories, with applications to Functional Analysis: The category of stereotype spaces

 \epr

-\btm The imprint $\Imp^X F$ of a set $F$ of functionals on a stereotype space $X$ coinsides with the imprint of the class $\Mono$ of all monomorphisms of the category ${\tt Ste}$ in the space\footnote{The notations of \cite[p.477]{Akbarov-stein-groups} are used here.} $\C^F$ by means of the morphism $\ph:X\to\C^F$, $\ph(x)^f=f(x)$, $f\in F$
+\btm The refinement $\Rf^X F$ of a set $F$ of functionals on a stereotype space $X$ coinsides with the refinement of the space\footnote{The notations of \cite[p.477]{Akbarov-stein-groups} are used here.} $\C^F$ in the class $\Mono$ of all monomorphisms in the category ${\tt Ste}$ by means of the morphism $\ph:X\to\C^F$, $\ph(x)^f=f(x)$, $f\in F$